Technical Guide:

 To ensure data integrity, fields are read-only by default.
 Configuration is done within the Docomotion Designer in Word.

-1. Locate the Field: Select the data tag on the canvas.
+1. Locate the Field: Select the data tag on the left-upper window.

 2. Tag Properties: Open the Tag Properties window.